Coalition of Kansans ask Governor Kelly to stop all rent, mortgage payments

 TOPEKA, Kan.
-(KSNT) — A group of Kansans are asking Governor Kelly to stop rent and mortgage payments for the duration of the coronavirus pandemic.
+(KSNW) – A group of Kansans is asking Governor Kelly to stop rent and mortgage payments for the duration of the coronavirus pandemic.

 The coalition is called ‘Rent Zero Kansas’ — it’s a group of individuals and organizations from across the state who have joined with the national ‘Rent Zero’ campaign.